DJackson-BlueTeam/Portfolio/SOC/SOC Challenges/BoogeyMan3/BoogeyMan3.md

 Answer: https://github.com/gentilkiwi/mimikatz/releases/download/2.2.0-20220919/mimikatz_trunk.zip

 8. After successfully dumping the credentials inside the machine, the attacker used the credentials to gain access to another machine.
 What is the username and hash of the new credential pair?
-- Knowing that the attacker used mimikatz to dump the credentials from the machine, we can filter for mimikatz.exe to refine our results and scan through to see what user access was.
+- Knowing that the attacker used mimikatz to dump the credentials from the machine, we can filter for mimikatz.exe to refine our results and scan through to see what user was exploited.

 ![alt text](https://github.com/DJackson-BlueTeam/Portfolio/blob/a515384cb2146cabbd949753aadcfe3383f76099/SOC/SOC%20Challenges/BoogeyMan3/BoogeyMan3%20Img/399.png)